Bancob/reprodution-of-The-Virtue-of-Complexity-in-Return-Prediction/README.md

 ## How to Run
 1. Install dependencies from `requirements.txt`.
-2. Open `A0333405N_notebook.ipynb` in Jupyter Lab/Notebook.
+2. Open `notebook.ipynb` in Jupyter Lab/Notebook.
 3. Run all cells to reproduce figures and generate predictions.
 4. Final outputs will be saved under `outputs/`.